DistributedCollective/zero/README.md

 The intent is to throttle large redemptions with higher fees, and to throttle borrowing directly after large redemption volumes.
 The `baseRate` decay over time ensures that the fee for both borrowers and redeemers will “cool down”, while redemptions volumes are low.

 Furthermore, the fees cannot become smaller than 0.5%, which in the case of redemptions protects the redemption facility from being front-run by arbitrageurs that are faster than the price feed.
-The 5% maximum on the issuance is meant to keep the system (somewhat) attractive for new borrowers even in phases where the monetary is contracting due to redemptions.
+The 5% maximum on the issuance is meant to keep the system (somewhat) attractive for new borrowers even in phases where the monetary supply is contracting due to redemptions.

 ### Fee decay Implementation

 Time is measured in units of minutes.
 The `baseRate` decay is based on `block.timestamp - lastFeeOpTime`.
 If less than a minute has passed since the last fee event, then `lastFeeOpTime` is not updated.
-This prevents “base rate griefing”: i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or issuing ZUSD with time intervals of < 1 minute.
+This prevents “base rate griefing” i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or issuing ZUSD with time intervals of < 1 minute.

 The decay parameter is tuned such that the fee changes by a factor of 0.99 per hour, i.e. it loses 1% of its current value per hour.
 At that rate, after one week, the baseRate decays to 18% of its prior value.
 The exact decay parameter is subject to change, and will be fine-tuned via economic modelling.